Rhunterj/rhunterj/README.md

 One of my core principles is the belief in good and clear communication between colleagues.
 I understand the importance of effective teamwork and believe that open and honest communication fosters a collaborative and productive work environment.

 ## 📫 Let's Connect
 I'm always open to new collaborations, and discussions.
-Feel free to reach out to me through LinkedIn or Emmail.
+Feel free to reach out to me through LinkedIn or Email.
 Let's make the world of software development a better place together!
 Looking forward to connecting with you! 😊

 * 👔 [LinkedIn](https://www.linkedin.com/in/robbinj/)